How To Stay Productive When Working at Home

 Wherever you work, a pile of clutter there is inherently distracting.
 Make sure your workspace lives in a clutter-free zone to maintain your in-office experience.

 This may sound like extra work, but it’s a tool to help you stop working after hours and get more out of your working time.
 Random flashes of creativity and inspiration will fuel some of the best work you’ll ever do—at off times.
 Also, you need time to be away from work and a quick way to download thoughts without getting sucked back in.

-Have a place ready to write down ideas and anything that pops into mind after hours and a cork board to pin them to.
-This is your place for ideas and escape hatch for times you’re not working—and a great place to check a few times a week, and remind yourself about new projects to take on.
+Have a place ready to write down ideas and anything that pops into mind after hours and a corkboard to pin them to.
+This is your place for ideas and escapes hatch for times you’re not working—and a great place to check a few times a week, and remind yourself about new projects to take on.

 Find a Work Buddy

 If you’re really missing your work friends, having a co-worker back in your day may make it easier to be productive.
 Social interactions—even when they mean wasting a little time with coworkers—can reduce feelings of loneliness and isolation.
 Humans are used to social interactions, which facilitate closeness and cooperation.